Madagascar: Escape 2 Africa: Video game

 A video game based on the film was made for the Xbox 360, PlayStation 3, Wii, PlayStation 2, Microsoft Windows, and Nintendo DS, and released on November 4, 2008, in North America.
 The video game's gameplay is similar to the first movie's video game with the same characters and moves, although the environment is set in Africa.

 Sequel

 A sequel titled Madagascar 3: Europe's Most Wanted was released on June 8, 2012.
-Alex the Lion, Marty the Zebra, Gloria the Hippo, and Melman the Giraffe are still fighting to get home to New York.
+Alex, Marty, Gloria, and Melman are still fighting to get home to New York.
 This time their journey takes them to a traveling circus in Europe which they will reinvent Madagascar style.